-Find out 5 great ways you can soundproof your door at home.
-In today’s article, we give you the answers to all your noise problems.
-And the best bit is you can do it all yourself.
+We explain 5 simple ways you can soundproof a door at home.
+Soundproofing doesn’t have to be complicated or expensive, and the best bit is you can do it all yourself.

 For many people, especially those that live in an apartment, the door is a weak link when it comes to soundproofing your home.
 Typical doors have hollow cores with a cardboard honeycomb, which doesn’t put up much of a fight against intruding noise.

-A doorway is also a source of air gaps which give noise an easy path into your home.
-In today’s post we’ll address how to treat your door, and make unwanted noise less of a problem.
+In today’s post, we’ll address how to make a door soundproof and make unwanted noise less of a problem.

 Soundproofing a Door: 5 Tips for a Quieter Home

 We’ve got 5 different treatments that range in price and difficulty.
 For the most part, these are solutions that you can do yourself.
 You don’t have to be a DIY master to improve the sound insulation of your home.